-I had the chance of meeting and talking to him after his presentation “What’s left after a 400+ innovations’ wave” that took place”, during a private Accenture event in Bucharest.
+I had the chance of meeting and talking to him after his presentation „The Future of Consumer Interactions”, during a private Accenture event in Bucharest.
 Here are some of the most interesting topics we tackled.

 interview by Romanita Oprea